silverhadch/bazzite-kde-dx/README.md

 # ⚙️ bazzite-kde-dx

-A Bazzite Image with git master Plasma and Gears plus full KDE development tools.Perfect for KDE developers who want to game too.
+A Bazzite Image with git master Plasma and Gears plus full KDE development tools.
+Perfect for KDE developers who want to game too.

 ## Features